Quinoa Snack Balls

 Quinoa Balls

-9. Before adding the choc chops the mixture needs to cool so the choc chips don’t melt.
+9. Before adding the choc chips the mixture needs to cool so the choc chips don’t melt.
 I placed mine in the fridge for 15 minutes.
 I also chopped up my chocolate chips so the chunks were smaller.

 Quinoa Balls